ephinea4haven/ephinea4haven.github.io/event/christmas2017.md

 **煤炭`(Coal)`:**

-Coal is a Christmas-exclusive currency obtainable from clearing Christmas Fiasco and also obtainable as a common item from presents.
-Using Coal, you'll be able to trade for items in the new Christmas Event Shop, located in Episode 1's Shop category.

 **活动任务「Christmas Fiasco」** 煤炭`(Coal)` 概率如下`(N / H / VH / U)`:

 * Episode 1: 1 / 1 / 2 / 4